fractaldotbox/seele/README.md

 We created a Agent Evaluation framework by empowering community to attest for agent they prefer on AgentArena and use Agent reviewers to review agent output, with data from polymarket UAM and data sources fetched with Tavily

 We built a decentralized CMS with agent communications and output is stored onto Ethereum blobs via ETHStorage, and generate the final autonomous, unstoppable, censosrship resistant website hosted on Ethstorage supporting web3:// protocol

+User can submit proofs for zkVerify to indicate data of articles are retrieved from particular dataset with Space and Time Proof of SQL proof, such that Editor can verify as part of the article selection criterion.

 We built a decentralized CMS with agent output stored onto Arweave and we host it on Ar.io, to acheive censorship resistance and unstoppable website.